Brian Battistone

 Brian Battistone (born August 10, 1979) is an American professional tennis player.
 He was born in Santa Barbara, California and currently resides in Las Vegas, Nevada.
-Throughout his career, Battistone has reach a career high ranking of 853 in singles and 88 in doubles.
+Throughout his career, Battistone reached a career high ranking of 853 in singles and 88 in doubles.
 Battistone is one of only three people (the others being his brother Dann Battistone and Tennyson Whiting) to use a two-handled tennis racket.

 Personal life

 Battistone was born on August 10, 1979, in Santa Barbara, California, United States.
 His father, Mark, serves as Battistone's current head coach along with Lionel Burt.
 Besides his mother tongue English he also speaks Portuguese after his years as a missionary for the LDS church in Brazil.
 His brother, Dann Battistone, also plays tennis and has played doubles many times with Brian.

 Sometime during his childhood, Battistone moved from Santa Barbara to Palm Desert.

 Career

 It is unknown when exactly Battistone took up tennis.
 It is known that he and his brother played for a championship tennis team at Palm Desert High School in 1995.
 Battistone did not have a junior career as he decided to instead play higher level men's tournaments as a teenager.
 He played his first match in 1997 and took various breaks between 1997 and 2006 before officially turning pro in 2007 at the age of 27.